Overweight and Obesity

 Nutrition is not just the food we eat, but also includes our relationships with food, affordability, culture, and eating behaviours.

-From a diet perspective, talking to a registered dietitian may be helpful to determine how to make changes to adopt a healthier dietary pattern that can be sustained.
 Furthermore, it is quite difficult to manage obesity or lose weight only by “eating less calories”, because of the strong biological mechanisms in the body to act against weight loss, as well as other environmental and social factors (1).
-Getting enough sleep and incorporating physical activity into daily routines can also help maintain a healthy weight.
+Getting enough sleep and following the Canadian 24-Hour Movement Guidelines to incorporate physical activity into daily routines can also help maintain a healthy weight.

 Some suggestions related to diet include: